Alexander-Senko/magic-lookup/README.md

 ## Code of Conduct

-Everyone interacting in the Magic::Lookup project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/Alexander-Senko/magic-lookup/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Magic Lookup project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/Alexander-Senko/magic-lookup/blob/main/CODE_OF_CONDUCT.md).